 6. FIRE, SAFETY AND HEALTH REGULATIONS

-Exhibitor assumes all responsibility for compliance with local, city, state, National Alliance and Exhibit Management safety, fire and health Rules and Regulations ordinances covering installation and operation of equipment and of their exhibit booth including, but not limited to, restrictions on the amount of people who may gather in the exhibit booth and compliance with any social distancing rules or other COVID-related protocols.
+Exhibitor assumes all responsibility for compliance with local, city, state, National Alliance and Exhibit Management safety, fire and health Rules and Regulations ordinances covering installation and operation of equipment and of their exhibit booth including, but not limited to, restrictions on the amount of people who may gather in the exhibit booth and compliance with any social distancing rules or any other health and safety protocols.
 Exhibitor shall not pack merchandise in paper, straw, excelsior, or any other readily inflammable material.
 All cartons stored in the Exhibit Building shall be emptied of contents.
 Exhibitor shall use no inflammable decoration or covering for display fixtures, and all fabrics or other material used for decoration or covering shall be flameproof.
 If required by local law or ordinances, Exhibitor shall have on hand in its Exhibit Space a notarized affidavit establishing that its display materials have been treated during the last year by an approved chemical.
 All wiring devices and sockets shall be in good condition and meet the requirements of local law.

 7. Union Labor

 If required by local ordinances, Exhibitor must comply with all union regulations applicable to installation, dismantling, and display of the Exhibits.